jfagoagas/blog/content/posts/jwt-based-session.md

 ---
 ## Introduction

-Configuring website authentication using JWT-based sessions isn't the most common approach.
-However, sometimes due to the architecture of your solution, you might find that there is no other choice.
-This is especially true when your frontend cannot maintain traditional sessions via cookies and must rely on the backend's ability to handle both authentication (AuthN) and authorization (AuthZ).
-In this post, we'll explore the challenges associated with JWT-based sessions and discuss ways to mitigate or solve them, focusing on token expiration and revocation and addressing web security vulnerabilities.
+While JWT-based sessions are not the typical choice for website authentication, sometimes due to your solution's architecture, you might find that there is no other choice.
+This is often the case when your frontend is unable to use traditional stateful sessions via cookies, requiring the backend to manage both authentication (AuthN) and authorization (AuthZ).
+In this post, we’ll dive into the unique challenges of using JWTs for session management, from handling token expiration and revocation to mitigating potential web security vulnerabilities.
+Along the way, we’ll explore strategies to make JWT-based sessions as secure and effective as possible.

-> **Warning:** There's a considerable debate about using traditional database sessions versus JWTs.
+> **Warning:** There's a considerable debate about using traditional stateful sessions versus JWTs.
 Both strategies have downsides, and you should evaluate them based on your solution's requirements.

 ## Understanding JWT, JWS, and JWE